civican/legisinfo/44-1/bills/S-8/bill_text.md

 ### Section 22

 Paragraphs 228(1)(f) and 229(1)(b) of the `Immigration and Refugee Protection Regulations`, as they read immediately before the day on which this Act receives royal assent, continue to apply in respect of a foreign national for whom, before that day, a report was referred to the Immigration Division for an admissibility hearing under subsection 44(2) of the `Immigration and Refugee Protection Act` and in respect of whom no decision has been made by the Immigration Division before that day.

+## Review of Act

+### Section 23

+  **(1)** As soon as possible after the third anniversary of the day on which this Act receives royal assent, the provisions enacted or amended by this Act are to be referred to the committee of the Senate, of the House of Commons or of both Houses of Parliament that may be designated or established for the purpose of reviewing those provisions.

+  **(2)** The committee to which the provisions are referred is to review them and submit a report to the House or Houses of Parliament of which it is a committee, including a statement setting out any changes to the provisions that the committee recommends.